bitsgalore/preflight2wiki/README.md

 |[javascript.pdf](http://www.opf-labs.org/format-corpus/pdfCabinetOfHorrors/javascript.pdf)|1.0: Syntax error, Error: Expected a long type, actual='n'<br>1.1: Body Syntax error, Second line must contains at least 4 bytes greater than 127<br>

 ## Limitations
 I only created *preflight2wiki* to simplify my workflow in testing *Apache Preflight*, and I'm mainly using it for quickly creating simple reports.
 It hasn't had a lot of testing, and there are probably a lot of things that can go wrong.
 Output may also contain characters that mess up rendering of Markdown or Confluence.
-Use at your own risk!
+Use at your own risk!!